-A few years later, in 1926, Laverngne and Tonneau from Ecole biblique saw outlines of two figures only and were the first to propose to identify the scene as the Baptism of Christ.
-This identification was confirmed, albeit in passing, by Mallon, who visited Shivta several times and eventually published a short note on the North Church Baptistery (1930: 227-229).
-Mallon was already aware that the chapel was in fact a baptistery.
+In 1926, Laverngne and Tonneau from Ecole biblique saw the outlines of two figures and were the first to propose identifying the scene as the Baptism of Christ.
+This identification was confirmed, albeit in passing, by Mallon, who visited Shivta several times and eventually published a short note on the North Church Baptistery (1930: 227–229).
+Mallon was already aware that the chapel was a baptistery.
 He also managed to describe and measure its font.
-By that time, the whole area of the bema was cleaned, the fact that amazed Mallon, who tried to figure out who exactly cleaned and perhaps even made a scientific exploration at the site.
-Being unsuccessful in his efforts, he concluded that the place was cleaned and looted by treasure hunters.
-Returning a year later in 1930, he evinced more damage: the corner of the font was broken, as well as the pavement, which only strengthened his presumption that the place was damaged in search for gold.
+By that time, the whole area of the bema had been cleaned.
+This amazed Mallon, who tried to determine who had cleaned the area, and he perhaps even undertook a scientific exploration at the site.
+Being unsuccessful in his efforts, he concluded that the area had been cleaned and looted by treasure hunters.
+Returning later in 1930, he witnessed more damage: the corner of the font was broken, as well as the pavement, which only strengthened his presumption that the damage had been cause by gold hunters.

-The painting was in such a poor state that no one else could discern these figures despite the site being extensively excavated and studied along the 20th century.
-Only in 2018, the scene was finally identified with certainty as the Baptism of Christ.
+The painting was in such a poor state that no one could discern the figures despite the site being extensively excavated and studied in the twentieth century.
+It was only in 2018 that the scene was finally identified with certainty as representing the Baptism of Christ.
 Two figures can still be traced, albeit faintly, on the upper part of the apse.
-Christ as a youth is depicted in the center; only traces of his head down to shoulders are still visible.
-His face, turning slightly to the right, with emphasized oversized eyes, elongate nose, small mouth placed close to the tip of the nose, and short curly brownish (?) hair, was most probably surrounded by a halo.
-Although, most of the remaining lines and paints belong to the underpainting, some bright pink spots of paint suggest that Christ was depicted nude and with bright skin.
+Christ as a youth is depicted in the center; only traces of his head, down to his shoulders are still visible.
+His face—turned slightly to the right, with emphasized and oversized eyes, an elongate nose, a small mouth placed close to the tip of the nose, and short curly brownish (?) hair—was most probably surrounded by a halo.
+Although most of the remaining lines and paint belongs to the underpainting, some bright pink spots of paint suggest that Christ was depicted naked and with bright skin.
 Above his head is a half-circle in red, descending alongside the figure as if framing it from both sides.

-To the left, outlines of the upper part of another, much taller figure, probably, John the Baptist, are barely traceable.
-A halo surrounding figure’s head is still visible, but details of his face are all gone.
-Since in Shivta only right half of the apse preserve traces of painting, while Christ figure is in its very center, it is logical to suggest that another figure was depicted just opposite that of John the Baptist.
-Traces of round line at the level of the figure on the left support this suggestion.
-This was probably the third figure, which Wiegand saw.
-In addition, spots of red and blue paint in various places of the apse suggest that the scene occupied the whole apse.
+To the left, outlines of the upper part of another, much taller figure—probably John the Baptist—are barely traceable.
+A halo surrounding figure’s head is still visible, but the details of his face have disappeared.
+Since in Shivta, only the right half of the apse preserve traces of painting, while the Christ figure is in its very center, it is logical to suggest that another figure was depicted opposite that of John the Baptist.
+Traces of round lines at the level of the figure on the left support this suggestion.
+This was probably the third figure that Wiegand saw.
+In addition, spots of red and blue paint on the apse suggest that the scene occupied the whole apse.

-Surprisingly, the scene of the Baptism of Christ is found within baptisteries relatively late, thus, no Baptism of Christ scene has been preserved in Dura Europus, where the Good Shepherd stepping on little figures of Adam and Eve is depicted just above the font stressing symbolically the theme of salvation and redemption from the original sin through baptism.
-The scene did not seem to appear in the Baptistery of St. John, Naples Cathedral, although its mosaics survived but partly.
-Other surviving scenes recall Baptism by using “types of Baptism” from the Old and the New Testaments and focusing on “water symbolism” (Maier 1964: 38-45).
+Surprisingly, the Baptism of Christ scene is found within baptisteries relatively late; thus, no Baptism of Christ scene has been preserved in Dura Europus, where the Good Shepherd stepping on little figures of Adam and Eve is depicted just above the font, symbolising the theme of salvation and redemption from original sin through baptism.
+The scene did not seem to appear in the Baptistery of St. John, Naples Cathedral, although its mosaics partly survived.
+Other surviving scenes recall baptism through “types of Baptism” from the Old and the New Testaments and a focus on “water symbolism” (Maier 1964: 38–45).